AdoNaranjo/gmail-customization/README.md

   <br />
 </div>

-This boilerplate provides a skeleton to start developing cross-browser web extensions.
+This extension provides a customization the gmail to start developing cross-browser web extensions.

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-3-orange.svg?style=flat-square)](#contributors-)